 Butler Chain of Lakes – Central Florida

 Did you know that Florida has more than 32,000 lakes?
-The beautiful Butler Chain of lakes makes an excellent destination for bass fishing in Orlando, Florida.
+The beautiful Butler Chain of Lakes makes an excellent destination for bass fishing in Orlando, Florida.
 However, Butler Chain is sometimes overlooked by its local sister West Lake Toho.
 And for good reasons, Lake Toho in Kissimmee is unique.
 But not the naturally formed crystal clear lakes you will experience on Butler Chain by avid anglers.

 Lake Ida – South Florida

 Lake Ida is among the most prominent diverse spots in Florida.
-The only place in Florida where you can get to catch Peacock bass, largemouth bass, Snakehead, and clown knife fish in a single trip.
+The only place in Florida where you can catch Peacock bass, largemouth bass, Snakehead, and clown knife fish in a single trip.
 The chain of lakes covers more than 40 square miles and contains some of America’s most scenic urban fishing anywhere.

 Other Lake Choices